OasisLMF/ODS_OpenExposureData/README.md

 ### *Tracking*

-All new work will be captured as issues in this repository and contain all correspondance and associated documents or data.
+All new work will be captured as issues in this repository and contain all correspondence and associated documents or data.
 Any GitHub user can raise an issue and the TWG will classify as:

 **Major Updates:** These are major work items that will require significant work and may cause breaking changes.
 An example of a major feature would be extension to a new class of business.
 All major features will be reviewed during a steering committee meeting.